 For most families, the sweet spot is a pet-quality puppy from health-tested parents.
 You do not need a show-line dog to get a healthy, well-tempered Shepherd.
 What you need is a breeder who tests, socializes, and stands behind their puppies.

-Before you put down a deposit, ask these directly.
+Before you commit, ask these directly.
 The answers, and how the breeder responds to being asked, tell you a lot.

 -

 What health testing have both parents had?
 You want OFA or PennHIP hips, OFA elbows, and DM testing at minimum.
-Ask to see the certificates or verify results on the OFA database at ofa.org.
+Ask to see the certificates or verify results on the OFA database.

 -